Learn more about URIports

 Besides this, it is good to know that most email providers send daily reports.

-To ensure that you receive forensic DMARC reports, you must create a DMARC record and publish it in the domain's DNS.
+To ensure that you receive DMARC failure reports, you must create a DMARC record and publish it in the domain's DNS.
 After publishing a DMARC record, URIports can receive failure (forensic) DMARC reports from all ISPs that support DMARC.
 These reports contain crucial information to secure your domain.
 Check out our Getting Started page on how to configure your DMARC record in your DNS.

 Bear in mind that only a fraction (< 5%) of servers that support DMARC send failure reports, primarily due to privacy concerns.